No-Hee Park: Career

 In 1982 he became an assistant professor in the Department of Oral Biology and Pathophysiology at the Harvard School of Dental Medicine.
 In 1984 he relocated to the University of California Los Angeles (UCLA) School of Dentistry, starting as an associate professor in the Section of Oral Biology for a year, then becoming a professor in 1985.
 In 2004, he also became a professor in the Department of Medicine (Division of Hematology and Oncology) at the David Geffen School of Medicine at UCLA.
 In 2006 he was named a distinguished professor at both schools.
 During his time at UCLA, Park also served as the associate director of UCLA Dental Research Institute (July 1986 – June 1990), the associate dean for Research, UCLA School of Dentistry (January 1997 – June 1998), and the director of the UCLA Dental Research Institute (January 1995 – June 2002).
-He is currently serving as dean of the UCLA School of Dentistry.
+He holds the titles of dean emeritus and distinguished professor at the UCLA School of Dentistry.
+He is also a distinguished professor at the UCLA David Geffen School of Medicine.